MarkRobitaille/COMP3040A2/index.md

 **Agriculture and Agri-Food Canada**
 * Utilized Vue.js and related libraries to develop a reactive single page application used for project management internally.
 * Developed a suite of unit tests for Vue.js components using Vue Test Utils and Jest.
-* Collaborated and communicated with team members to find solutions to problems.
+* Connected with a Grails server to interact with an Oracle database.

 ### **Team Leader** - _November 2009-November 2016_
 **Cineplex**